notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   - For uploading files to S3 directly through CloudFront.
 Here CloudFront can be used as an ingress
   - The connection between S3 bucket and CloudFront is enhanced with security using Origin Access Control (OAC)
 - **VPC Origin**
-  - We can connect CloudFront directly to the applications hosted in VPC private subnets
+  - You can connect CloudFront directly to the applications hosted in VPC private subnets
   - You can connect CloudFront directly to Application Load Balancer / Network Load Balancer / EC2 Instances privately
 - **Custom Origin (anything that uses HTTP can be used in the backend)**
   - An S3 website (must first enable the bucket as a static S3 website)